Template-Free Gravitational Wave Detection with CWT-LSTM Autoencoders: A Case Study of Run-Dependent Calibration Effects in LIGO Data: Synthetic Data Validation

 The O4 dataset comprises 126 confirmed gravitational wave events from the GWTC-4.0 catalog, representing 58\% of all GWOSC detections through 2024.
 These events span a diverse range of astrophysical sources including binary black hole (BBH), binary neutron star (BNS), and neutron star--black hole (NSBH) mergers, with network matched-filter signal-to-noise ratios ranging from 7.3 to 43.0 and component masses from 5.8 to 137 $M_\odot$.
 This diversity ensures our model is evaluated across the full range of detectable compact binary coalescences rather than a narrow subset of high-SNR events.
 After preprocessing and validation, 102 events were successfully processed for model evaluation, with 24 events excluded due to data quality issues, unconfirmed status, or H1 detector non-availability during the event time.

 For training, we use clean noise segments exclusively, following the unsupervised anomaly detection paradigm where the model learns normal detector behavior without exposure to signals.
-A total of 1991 noise segments were collected from H1 science mode during O4 observing time, with each 32-second segment sampled uniformly across available data.
+A total of 1991 noise segments were collected from H1 science mode during O4 observing time sampled uniformly across available data.
 Segments were verified against GWOSC science segment lists and explicitly excluded if they overlapped with known gravitational wave events (within $\pm$16 seconds of any catalog event time).
 This ensures training data contain only detector noise, free from signal contamination or instrumental artifacts associated with non-science-mode operation.

-For evaluation, noise segments are divided into training (80\%, 1592 segments) and test (20\%, 399 segments) sets using stratified random sampling with a fixed seed for reproducibility.
+For evaluation, noise segments are divided into training (80\%, 1592 segments) and test (20\%, 399 segments) sets using stratified random sampling.
 All 102 gravitational wave events are reserved exclusively for the test set, as is standard practice for unsupervised anomaly detection where the model must not be exposed to anomalies during training.
 This yields a final test set of 501 samples (102 signals, 399 noise) providing sufficient statistical power to estimate precision and recall with narrow confidence intervals.

-Each data segment was extracted as a 32-second window centered on either the gravitational wave GPS time (for signals) or a randomly sampled science-mode time (for noise).
+Each data segment was extracted as a window centered on either the gravitational wave GPS time (for signals) or a randomly sampled science-mode time (for noise).
 The data acquisition process utilized the GWpy Python library \cite{gwpy}, which provides direct access to GWOSC data through the \texttt{TimeSeries.fetch\_open\_data()} method.
 Raw strain data undergo basic conditioning (highpass filtering at 15 Hz, lowpass at 1024 Hz, and constant detrending) before CWT transformation to remove low-frequency seismic noise and high-frequency readout artifacts while preserving the gravitational wave signal band.
 This conditioning is applied identically to all segments to ensure consistent feature extraction.

-Historical gravitational wave events from earlier observing runs (O1--O3, comprising 90 additional confirmed events including the landmark GW150914) were archived but not used for training or evaluation to maintain single-run data homogeneity and avoid calibration-induced domain shift.
+Historical gravitational wave events from earlier observing runs (O1--O3, comprising 90 additional confirmed events including the landmark GW150914) were archived but not used for training or evaluation to maintain single-run data homogeneity and avoid calibration-induced domain shift discussed in \ref{sec:batch_effects}.